JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/vscode.md

     1. Open VS Code settings.
     ![](juliapath_1.png)

-    2. Find `Julia: Executable Path` by typing `julia executablePath` into the search bar.
+    2. Type `Julia: Executable Path` in the search box.

-    3. Set the `julia.executablePath` to the full path of Julia executable that the extension should use.
+    3. Set the `Julia: Executable Path` to the full path of Julia executable that the extension should use.
 The format of the path should follow your platform specific conventions.
     ![](juliapath_2.png)

 There are other useful extensions.
 We recommend installing the `Project Manager` extension that provides additional features to manage projects.